NGO-Algorithm-Audit/AI-Act-Questions/README.md

 # Demo

-To easily demo our questions, either run our opinioated implementation (LINK), or copy the key value pairs of the JSON into the correct input of the [(RJSF) playground](https://rjsf-team.github.io/react-jsonschema-form/)
+To easily demo our questions, either run our opinionated implementation (LINK), or copy the key value pairs of the JSON into the correct input of the [(RJSF) playground](https://rjsf-team.github.io/react-jsonschema-form/)

 # License
 [Apache License 2.0](./LICENSE)